Paul D. Wilke

 How Lost Cause Losers Won the Post-War Narrative

 Men like Jefferson Davis (former President of the Confederacy) felt they were the true ideological heirs to the Founding Fathers of 1776.
 The armed rebellion that began with the attack on Fort Sumter was re-framed as the "War of Northern Aggression," waged by a tyrannical federal government bent on crushing southern freedom.
-Framed like this, Lee and his fellow southerners were chivalrous patriots in the tradition of Thomas Jefferson and George Washington, bravely defending their beloved country against brutal invaders.
+Framed like this, Lee and his fellow Southerners were chivalrous patriots in the tradition of Thomas Jefferson and George Washington, bravely defending their beloved country against brutal invaders.

 "I never thought I'd live to see the day that a president of the United States would raise an army to invade his own country."
 Robert E. Lee in Gods and Generals

-Fact check: Actually, Lincoln called up the 75,000 volunteers three days after the Rebels began their assault on Fort Sumpter.
+Fact check: Lincoln called up the 75,000 volunteers three days after the Rebels began their assault on Fort Sumpter.
 "War of Northern Aggression" indeed!

 Modern films like Gods and Generals show how enduring the Lost Causers' revisions of Civil War history were.
-The real heroes of the conflict, men like Lincoln and Grant, were mostly edited out in favor of more romantic southern figures.
+The real heroes of the conflict, men like Lincoln and Grant, were mostly edited out in favor of more romantic Southern figures.

 But he didn't.
 Lee wasn't built that way.